Air consists of nitrogen. Revolutionary change in air composition

 A monatomic gas that is colorless and odorless.

-Gas is obtained by separation of air.
+Gas is obtained by separating air.

 Application: